Spend £40.00 to get free shipping

-Understanding Polycystic Ovary Syndrome — and how to support your hormones naturally.
+Understanding Polyendrocrine Metabolic Ovary Syndrome AKA Polycystic Ovary Syndrome — and how to support your hormones naturally.

-Polycystic ovary syndrome (PCOS) is one of the most common hormonal conditions affecting women, yet up to 70% of those with PCOS remain undiagnosed.
+PMOS is one of the most common hormonal conditions affecting women, yet up to 70% of those with PMOS remain undiagnosed.

 That means millions of women are living with symptoms like irregular periods, acne, weight changes, and fertility struggles — without knowing the root cause.

-Elevated androgen levels – hormones like testosterone and DHEA (Dehydroepiandrosterone) that are naturally present in both men and women, but may be higher than usual in PCOS
+• Elevated androgen levels – hormones like testosterone and DHEA (Dehydroepiandrosterone) that are naturally present in both men and women, but may be higher than usual in PMOS

-These factors can interfere with ovulation and trigger a range of PCOS symptoms.
+These factors can interfere with ovulation and trigger a range of PMOS symptoms.

 While the exact cause of PCOS is still being researched, we know that genetics often play a role, and lifestyle factors can also influence how symptoms appear and evolve.